P-kai/EasyNanoMeta/README.md

 ## How to use?
 ### 1. Use the pipeline through Singularity
 · At first, following the document (https://github.com/sylabs/singularity/blob/main/INSTALL.md) to install Singularity.
-· Then, download the EasyNanoMeta.sif in your computer (https://figshare.com/articles/software/A_singularity_sandbox_for_EasyNanoMeta_/27014869?file=49175110).
+· Then, download the EasyNanoMeta.sif in your computer (Figshare: https://figshare.com/articles/software/A_singularity_sandbox_for_EasyNanoMeta_/27014869?file=49175110 Quark Cloud Disk: https://pan.quark.cn/s/c2ab5f8a4149).
 · Using script easynanometa.py to perform data analysis.
 ```
 ./easynanometa.py -h